-• Resolve all compiler warnings for unused variables.
-This is trivial in C as one simply needs to remove the declaration of the variable.
+- Follow the advice provided by TR 24772-1 clause 6.19.2. - Resolve all compiler warnings for unused variables.
 Having an unused variable in code indicates that either warnings were turned off during compilation or were ignored by the developer.